 Selected topics in practice, policy, research, and human behavior in the social environment within a selected field of social welfare.
 Covers specific topics identified by the program in consultation with majors, groups of community practitioners, and area service institutions.
-Repeatable.
-Graded B/NBg.
+Graded Bg/NBg.
 Prerequisite: instructor's or program's consent.

 SCWK 451.
 Social Work Research (3).